stevan/scala-http-message/README.md

 either they are a heavier dependency or they are specifically focused on one task (HTTP clients or HTTP servers, for instance).
 The goal of this library is to provide a task agnostic means of dealing with HTTP.

+## See Also

+The closest I have seen to what I am looking for is the [org.apache.http](http://hc.apache.org/httpcomponents-core-ga/httpcore/xref/index.html) package, but even that deals with things like socket connections, etc. which is more then what I am looking for.